korlibs/korge/docs/klock/test.md

 ---
+permalink: /klock/test/
 layout: default
+group: time
-title: "Testing"
+title: "Date/Time testing"
-title_prefix: Klock
+title_short: Testing
 description: "TimeProvider and testing"
 fa-icon: fa-vial
-priority: 40
+priority: 70
 ---

 Klock has utilities for providing time and there are some integrations for testing.